YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 Your Webmaster’s copy of the Parks Airport Register was acquired in 2007.
 Many thanks to Terry Bowden and the St. Louis University Library (cited, left sidebar) for facilitating the acquisition, which now allows us to learn about and to build upon our knowledge of the key role St. Louis played during the Golden Age of Aviation.

 WHAT WAS PARKS Airport?
 Parks Airport takes its name from Oliver Parks.
-Parks had become well known for creating Parks Air College, the Airport, and an aircraft manufacturing plant producing four models of Parks aircraft, all of which were organized under Parks Air Lines, Inc.
+Parks had become well known for creating Parks Air College, the Airport, and an aircraft manufacturing plant producing four models of Parks aircraft, all of which were organized under Parks Air Lines, Inc. At right, from the St. Louis University (SLU) Libraries Digital Collection, is a photograph of aircraft on the ramp at Parks College.

 Called variously Parks Field, Parks College Airport or Parks Airport, the field was located in East St. Louis, Illinois.
 Please follow the link to learn about its geography and see then and now photographs of the Airport.
 It was founded in 1927, during the wave of interest growing in aviation after Charles Lindbergh’s trans-Atlantic flight.
 Below, a full-page advertisement for Parks Air College from Aero Digest magazine for January, 1931.
 Oliver Parks is pictured.
 The comparison of "old" and "new" transport hardware is instructive, if not optimistic.
 Parks College closed its campus in 1992.